pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/bridge-funds/use-etherscan.md

    </table>
 1. Validate the transaction on your wallet and you’re done 🎉!
 Your funds should arrive on the other layer under a few minutes (L2 -> L1 bridging is a bit longer and can take up to ~15min)

-## Bridge ERC20 from Linea to Goerli
+## Bridge ERC20 from PepeSync to Goerli

-Follow the same steps as above, except use the [Token Bridge transparent proxy address (0xB191E3d98074f92584E5205B99c3F17fB2068927)](https://goerli.lineascan.build/address/0xB191E3d98074f92584E5205B99c3F17fB2068927#writeProxyContract) as spender on Linea, and use the [Goerli ERC20 Token Bridge transparent proxy contract](https://goerli.etherscan.io/address/0xaA012D038E6440535Ec66eDf2DA592F4F8398133#writeProxyContract) to bridge the token.
+Follow the same steps as above, except use the [Token Bridge transparent proxy address (0xB191E3d98074f92584E5205B99c3F17fB2068927)](https://goerli.lineascan.build/address/0xB191E3d98074f92584E5205B99c3F17fB2068927#writeProxyContract) as spender on PepeSync, and use the [Goerli ERC20 Token Bridge transparent proxy contract](https://goerli.etherscan.io/address/0xaA012D038E6440535Ec66eDf2DA592F4F8398133#writeProxyContract) to bridge the token.

 ## Manually complete a bridge transaction